MED-1996/Decentralized_Election/README.md

 * An election controller ethereum address (responsible for displaying the results of the election).
 * How long they'd like the election to last for.

-The goal of a decentralized election is to eliminate election fraud. {double voting, votes not being counted properly, when the vote ends, etc.}
+The goal of a decentralized election is to eliminate election fraud.

 # What I Learned :notebook: